AashitaP/cs131/README.md

 # cs131
 My homework solutions for COM SCI 131 UCLA

-copy at your own risk
+Not responsible for any plagarism, refer at your own risk